 The calculator performs a complete decay analysis for the nuclides entered and all their decay products, according to [Bateman 1910]; minor nuclides are listed at the end.
 The calculator does not cover decay energies.

 The results are presented in numerical form in the Results table for the end time specified, and optionally, in an Output Chart showing the total series activities for each series specified, or individual nuclide activities, vs. time.
 The output chart type can be chosen as a line chart, a stacked area chart, or an animated bar chart.

 The contents of the numerical result field can be marked and copied to the clipboard for further use.

 The contents of the database for any nuclide can be checked with the "Query nuclide database" button (shows half-life, specific activity, possible parent nuclides, and decay products with branching ratios and decay type).

-Note that stable end-products of decay series are not listed, and note that only alpha and beta decays are listed: in addition, each decay emits gamma radiation.
+Note that only alpha and beta decays are listed: in addition, each decay emits gamma radiation.